lyubogeorgiev/JavaOOP/ExceptionsAndErrorHandling/README.md

 try block with 2 catch clauses was implemented in order to be able to throw different exceptions in different cases with different messages.

+Lab 04 - Fixing
+-

+Intentionally the code is written trying to access an element out of array's bounds.
+The fix is to use a try-catch block to handle the exception without stopping the program execution and just throwing the appropriate exception message.